 6- Cleaning and the Order

-Feng shui is all about the order.
-And the order is possible with cleaning.
-Look everything in your house, detect all the unnecessary things, and get rid of them.
+Feng Shui has a strong focus on order and organization.
+Look at everything in your house, detect all the unnecessary things, and get rid of them to reduce clutter.
 This will make you freer and improve qi.
-Fix all the broken things that you don’t want to throw away.
-Consider every paper, and get rid of everything that is useless.
+Fix broken things that you don’t want to get rid of and clean things that you keep.
+Consider every paper, and get rid of everything that has no purpose.

 Clean your house.
 Every inch of it.
-Change the places of your furniture.
-Your perspective changed?
-Can you feel the positive energy?
-Walk through your clean and neat house.
-Everything you see should make you happier.
+Walk through your clean and neat house and see if your perspective and energy has changed.
+Everything you see should make you feel at peace.
 A clean and neat house is also the key to a clean and neat mind.

 7- A Colorful and Energetic Decoration